bacanije/Project-3---Data-Visualization/README.md

 The gamesdb Database was queried using SQLalchemy in jupyter notebook or VSCode to create visualizations in a Flask app.
 The [Flask app](Flask) files are all within this Repository's Flask Folder.
 The app can be run through the [run.py](Flask/run.py) file.

 Part 1: Overview of Data (Mike)
+- Counts by Publisher
+- Counts by Developers
+- Counts by Genre

 Part 2: Trends (Jessamyn: JupyterNotebooks/Videogame_analysis_final_jess.ipynb)
 - Average rating (user score and) by publisher over time